JosephTLyons/GUI-Delay-Time-Calculator/README.md

 Changelog:

+April 22, 2017 - V 1.1.1:
+1. Changed deployment settings - now allows users all the way back on OS 10.6

 April 20, 2017 - V 1.1:
 1. Displays all values at once
 2. Changed skewing of slider so that most frequent tempos are in the first half of the slider (1 - 250ish).
 This gives the user a bit more accuracy when using these values.